Task 1

 Suggested answers

-1. How much is the entrance fee to the craft fair?
+1. Is there an entrance fee to the craft fair?

 Task 3